tristonerRL/CodeCraft/README.md

 ----------------------------------
 2020-11-10

-* Yoon-G will upload the solution of "Print matrix in Spiral order" and another question about array.
+* Yoon-G will upload the solution of "Print matrix in Spiral order" and two other question about array.
+* He is afraid of 996 working hour system